 15. Training on ADHD-friendly Work Strategies

-• ADHD accommodations for work example: The employer provides access to time management, organization, and focus-related training or workshops that are tailored to employees with ADHD.
+• ADHD accommodations for work example: The employer provides access to time management, organization, and focus-related training or workshops that are tailored to employees with the diagnosis.
 This might include sessions on using productivity apps, mindfulness, or cognitive strategies for improving attention.
 The use of an EAP may help too.

 16. Access to Assistive Technology

 • Workplace ADHD accommodations example: The employee is provided with software like speech-to-text applications or digital planners that help them organize thoughts, complete written tasks, or stay on schedule more effectively.
-After psychological testing these are the types of ADHD workplace accommodations we can recommend, often with specific suggestions.
+Following psychological testing, we can recommend the following types of ADHD workplace accommodations, often with specific suggestions.

 Workplace ADHD Accommodations Legal Aspects